 #3: Compost the Dead Carp

 You can turn carp into a powerful form of fertilizer if you don’t like the taste of it.
-If possible, you want to make use out of the fish that you killed from bowfishing, and this is one of the simple ways that you can do it.
-Many people swear by using Asian carp as garden fertilizer, and there have been stories of people who had 8-foot tall tomato plants after composting the dead carp.
-It works as a miracle fertilizer, and at the same time, you make use out of an invasive species that is harming the North American environment.
+If possible, you want to make use of the fish that you killed from bowfishing, and this is one of the simple ways that you can do it.
+Many people swear by using Asian carp as garden fertilizer, and there have been stories of people who had 8-foot tall tomato plants after composting dead carp.
+It works as a miracle fertilizer, and at the same time, you make use of an invasive species that is harming the North American environment without throwing it in the trash, which is a terrible waste.

 How to Compost Carp Properly